gioapru/gioapru.github.io/_pages/travels.md

 * **eCrime'23** (Nov.
 2023): Reaching ZRH took 1h longer due to multiple delays on the railway.
 Thankfully, I did not miss my flight.
 * **CODASPY'23** (Apr.
 2023): see more [here]({{ base_path }}/travels/codaspy23)
 * **???'23** (Apr.
 2023): see more [here]({{ base_path }}/travels/gargano23)
 * **SaTML'23** (Feb.
 2023): for the return trip, the second flight (IAD-ZRH) was delayed by 1h.
-However, once I landed in ZRH, I discovered my EuroS&P'23 [paper]({{ base_path }}/publications/eurosp23) received a Major Revision.
+However, once I landed in ZRH, I discovered my EuroS&P'23 [paper]({{ base_path }}/publications/eurosp23) received a Major Revision (which is a _positive_ outcome).
 For the happiness, I missed my train to Feldkirch.<span class="footnote"><a style="color:firebrick">[h]</a><span class="footnote_content">I remember standing in front of the train, and then thinking "wait, is this the train I must take or another one?"
 I looked around, then the doors shut.
 That was the train I had to take.</span></span>

 ### 2022

-I had no issues for EuroS&P'22 and for Dagstuhl: in both cases, I used my car and, besides some road traffic, the trip went OK.
+I had no issues for EuroS&P'22 and for Dagstuhl: in both cases, I used my car and, besides some road traffic, the trip was OK.
 However, I had various issues for the following trips:

 * **ACSAC'22** (Dec.
 2022): see more [here]({{ base_path }}/travels/acsac22)
 * **UniPD22** (Nov.
 2022): I reached Padua by train (there is a package with a single stop in Innsbruck).
 The second train (Innsbruck-Padua) accumulated a delay of 3h.
 I also had no seat (I didn't expect the train to be full).